-Stage Programming provides a way to organize and program complex applications with relative ease, when compared to purely relay ladder logic (RLL) solutions.
+Stage Programming (available in all DL205 CPUs) provides a way to organize and program complex applications with relative ease, when compared to purely relay ladder logic (RLL) solutions.
 Stage programming does not replace or negate the use of traditional boolean ladder programming.
-This is why Stage Programming is also called RLL^{PLUS} You won't have to discard any training or experience you already have.
-Stage programming simply allows you to divide and organize an RLL program into groups of ladder instructions called stages.
+This is why Stage Programming is also called RLL^{PLUS}.
+You will not have to discard any training or experience you already have.
+Stage programming simply allows you to divide and organize a RLL program into groups of ladder instructions called stages.
 This allows quicker and more intuitive ladder program development than traditional RLL alone provides.